zeke-xie/adaptive-inertia-adai/README.md

 If you use Adai or other Adai variants in your work, please cite [Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum](https://arxiv.org/abs/2006.15815).

 ```
-@inproceedings{xie2022adaptive,
+@InProceedings{xie2022adaptive,
-  title={Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum},
+  title = 	 {Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum},
-  author={Xie, Zeke and Wang, Xinrui and Zhang, Huishuai and Sato, Issei and Sugiyama, Masashi},
+  author =       {Xie, Zeke and Wang, Xinrui and Zhang, Huishuai and Sato, Issei and Sugiyama, Masashi},
-  booktitle={International Conference on Machine Learning},
+  booktitle = 	 {Proceedings of the 39th International Conference on Machine Learning},
-  year={2022}
+  pages = 	 {24430--24459},
+  year = 	 {2022}
+  volume = 	 {162},
+  series = 	 {Proceedings of Machine Learning Research}
 }
 ```